CU Center for COMBAT Research

 Aurora, Colorado

-All speakers are confirmed!
-Despite travel limitations, we will have 100+ invited participants from academia, industry, and government thought leaders.
-We look forward to this educational event and working meeting.
+Despite travel limitations, we had 100+ invited participants from academia, industry, and government thought leaders participate in this educational event and working meeting.

-1. Military operational, medical, and bioscience work group leaders will set challenges and facilitate collaboration on health care research and innovations designed to improve medical capabilities.
+1. Military operational, medical, and bioscience work group leaders set challenges and facilitated collaboration on health care research and innovations designed to improve medical capabilities.

-2. Work groups will integrate leaders from academia, government, and industry to create new approaches that could accelerate progress on cutting edge medical capabilities and improve widespread force readiness.
+2. Work groups integrated leaders from academia, government, and industry to create new approaches that could accelerate progress on cutting edge medical capabilities and improve widespread force readiness.

-3. For all suggested medical research and innovation, ELITE work groups will identify steps to i) enable success in the warfighting mission and ii) expand benefits beyond warfighters to our civilian communities.
+3. For all suggested medical research and innovation, ELITE work groups identified steps to i) enable success in the warfighting mission and ii) expand benefits beyond warfighters to our civilian communities.

 Reach out to us at [email protected] with any questions.
 We look forward to working together to innovate and impact military medical capabilities.

-The registration fee covers attendance at the symposium on April 3 and 4, including breakfast and lunch both days, plus an opening reception the evening of April 3.
-Attendees will be responsible for their own travel and lodging.
+The registration fee covered attendance at the symposium, including breakfast and lunch both days, plus an opening reception the first evening.
+Attendees were responsible for their own travel and lodging.

-An optional third scientist training day (breakfast and lunch included) on April 5 can also be added during registration and checkout for an additional $100 USD.
+An optional third scientist training day (breakfast and lunch included) was an additional fee.

-The standard registration fee is $250 USD with discounted prices for active-duty participants ($150 USD) and government civilian participants ($200 USD).
+The standard registration fee was discounted for active-duty participants and government civilian participants.

-The optional Scientist Training program will focus on grantsmanship, scientific writing, methods and measurement, and lab management.
+The optional Scientist Training program focused on grantsmanship, scientific writing, methods and measurement, and lab management.

-Invitations will be sent to major collaborators and institutional partners with guidance to invite their colleagues who are active duty scientists, early career or novice researchers, or thought leaders.
+Invitations were sent to major collaborators and institutional partners with guidance to invite their colleagues who are active duty scientists, early career or novice researchers, or thought leaders.

-If you are interested in attending, please fill out the interest form on the registration page
+If you are interested in attending future events, please fill out the interest form on the above.

 Cancellations made within 30 days of purchase will be eligible for a full refund.